 How is France going to conquer the hearts and minds of EV consumers?
 First of all, by legislation: it plans to ban fossil fuel cars by 2040, and Paris has said it will prohibit them by 2030.
 Second, by infrastructure building: public charging terminals will be boosted from the present 30.000 to 100.000 by the end of 2021.
+This will bring the total number of private and public charging points to about half a million.
 Then, of course, there are the consumer incentives: 7.000 euros for EVs, 2.000 for plugins — plus an additional 5.000 euros for households earning less than 18.000 euros.

 You could say that the French state takes money from the taxpayer’s pocket only to put it in that of its power companies, EdF and Engie (the world’s 3rd and 6th biggest).
 But that is not quite fair.
 Mr. Macron, as the driving force behind the 3,2 billion euros of EU funding in battery research, is putting some into other pockets too.
 There are EV opportunities everywhere, but the French president knows what’s best for you: France is the place to be in electric mobility.